Badges (in Badges V2)

 Add Fields to Badge Layout

-In the Add Fields to Badge Layout column on the left, click one of the listed data fields to add it to the layout.
-It will be placed in the first empty spot on the layout unless you first click the spot in which you want it to be placed.
+In the Add Fields to Badge Layout column on the left, click one of the listed data fields.
+For example, click First Name or Last Name.
+This action adds the field to the layout.
+The field is placed in the first empty spot on the layout.
+The field placement uses the first empty spot unless you first click the spot where you want the field to be placed.

-Caution: If you include custom questions, ensure that answers will be short enough to fit onto the badge.
+> Caution: If you include custom questions, be sure that the answers will be short enough to fit onto the badge.
 Long answers will be truncated.

 Layout Editor

 When creating a new badge layout, first select an Avery (or other) Template from the drop-down list at the top of the central column.
-See List of templates.
+See the separate list of the Avery (and other) Templates available.

-As you select a template, the layout editor below it resizes to match.
+As you select a template here, the layout editor below it resizes to match.

-Important Note: You cannot change the template after you have saved a badge layout.
-You can change it while editing a new badge, up until the moment you first click Save.
+> Important Note: You cannot change the template you have selected after you have saved a badge layout.
+You can change the template while editing a new badge until the moment you first click Save.

-Enable Auto Sizing – If this check box is selected, a data field shrinks to fit if the selected font size makes the text too large to fit the width of the badge.
-If the check box is left clear, the text wraps onto the next line, remaining at the selected font size.
+- Enable Auto Sizing – If this check box is selected, a data field shrinks to fit if the selected font size makes the text too large to fit the width of the badge.
+If this check box is left clear, the text wraps onto the next line.
+The text remains at the selected font size.

 Click Live Preview to open a pop-up window showing an example of a badge as it will look when printed.